semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 @## Nothing found

-Show in the widget / widgets to which the filter was applied an ["empty" error state](/components/widget-empty/) with the ability to update the filter, if an error occurs during the request.
+Show in the widget/widgets to which the filter was applied an ["empty" error state](/components/widget-empty/) with the ability to update the filter, if an error occurs during the request.

 ![nothing found](static/nothing-found.png)